Sbozzolo/kuibit/docs/grid_data.rst

 Reading data
 ------------

-So far, we have discussed how grid functions are represented in ``PostCactus``.
+So far, we have discussed how grid functions are represented in ``kuibit``.
 In this section, we discuss how to read the output data from simulations as :py:class:`~.HierarchicalGridData` or :py:class:`~.UniformGridData`.

-At the moment, ``PostCactus`` fully support reading HDF5 files of any dimension (1D, 2D, and 3D). ``PostCactus`` can also read ASCII files, but the interface is less robus and not as well-tested.
+At the moment, ``kuibit`` fully support reading HDF5 files of any dimension (1D, 2D, and 3D). ``kuibit`` can also read ASCII files, but the interface is less robus and not as well-tested.

 .. warning::

-   ``PostCactus`` works better with HDF5 data.
-In general, reading and parsing HDF5 is orders of magnitude faster than ASCII data. ``PostCactus`` can read one iteration at the time in HDF5 data, but has to read the entire content of all the files when the data is ASCII.
+   ``kuibit`` works better with HDF5 data.
+In general, reading and parsing HDF5 is orders of magnitude faster than ASCII data. ``kuibit`` can read one iteration at the time in HDF5 data, but has to read the entire content of all the files when the data is ASCII.
 This can take a long time.
 HDF5 are also much more storage-efficient and contain metadata that can be used to